November 11, 2019

 Note: To date, Carfax hasn’t laid off anyone to my knowledge as a result of a team move.
 Employees displaced by those events have so far just gone to other teams internally.
 But to me it still feels like the writing is on the wall for a total outsourcing.

-If I had to say some good things about Carfax, I’d say that I’m glad that company was my first gig in this business.
+But if I had to mention some good things about Carfax, I’d say that I’m glad that company was my first gig in this business.
 The team I was on, in particular, had lots of freedom to experiment with ways of doing everything.
 We had a decent balance between wrestling with the consequences of puzzling decisions made by developers 10 years ago and total greenfield projects that we could run away with and make something cool.

 I also interacted with a ton of great people and met some great friends — many of whom I’ll be working with at EquipmentShare.

-If it was never going to be a place I made a career, at least it was a place where I could learn some stuff to find a better career.
+If it was never going to be a place I made a career, at least it was a place where I could learn some stuff to find a better one.

 Written by Joseph Weidinger.